Opentrons/opentrons/api/docs/v2/robot_position.rst

 Top, Bottom, and Center
 =======================

-Every well on every piece of labware you load has three addressable positions — top, bottom, and center — that are determined by the labware definition.
+Every well on every piece of labware you load has three addressable positions — top, bottom, and center — that are determined by the labware definition and whether the labware is on a module or directly on the deck.
 You can use these positions as-is or calculate other positions relative to them.

 :py:meth:`.Well.top` returns a position level with the top of the well, centered in both horizontal directions.